pangeo-data/education-material/pedagogy/git/README.md

 ***Is there a caveat to 'just use these four commands'?***

-Of course!
-Not knowing more about `git` will eventually -- almost certainly -- put you at risk of losing some of your work (or worse: losing someone else's work).
-Let's list a few of these risks.
+Yes!
+Not knowing more about `git` will eventually put you at risk of losing some work (yours or worse: someone else's).
+Let's list a few of these risks and mitigators...

 - a risk (and fix ref; where fix refs are picked up below)
 - a risk (and fix ref; where fix refs are picked up below)